 During his stint as Ian Fleming’s spy, he revolutionized Bond, giving him a modern take.
 His Bond was similar to that of Timothy Dalton – a more grounded and realist, presenting him as a more flawed and relatable character who navigates through an underworld far removed from the classic 007 universe.

-Of course, that was the producers decision, and it led to Daniel Craig receiving his fair share of the critics.
+Of course, that was the producers decision, and it led to Daniel Craig receiving his fair share of criticism.
 That said, he still managed to maintain and even improve on the electrifying, action scenes James Bond movies are known for.

 For some Daniel Craig was too much of a softie, whereas for other he was a perfect combination of blockbuster action and a look into a complex character’s different personalities and struggles.